gokulkrishh/gokul.site/src/pages/posts/2019/year-end-review/index.md

 title: "2019 year end review"
 ---

 Last year I wrote a list of things I wanted to achieve in 2019.
-At every year end I feel like I did not do much this year.
-So I thought why not I write a blog post every year-end about what I did every year.
+So I thought why not I write a blog post every year-end about what I did throughout the year.

-These posts are really helpful to look back on what I did and how much I learned every year etc.
+This post will be really helpful when I look back and think about what I did and how much I learned every year etc.

 ## Summary of the year: